 Comparison Operators in Python

-In this section, we’ll explore what a comparison operator is and the different kinds of comparison operators available in Python.
+In this section, you will learn about what a comparison operator is and the different kinds of comparison operators available in Python.

 The comparison operators available in Python are listed below.